telstra/MessagingAPI-SDK-php/docs/Api/MessagingApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$body = new \Telstra_Messaging\Model\SendMmsRequest(); // \Telstra_Messaging\Model\SendMmsRequest | A JSON or XML payload containing the recipient's phone number and MMS message.The recipient number should be in the format '04xxxxxxxx' where x is a digit
+$body = new \Telstra_Messaging\Model\SendMmsRequest(); // \Telstra_Messaging\Model\SendMmsRequest | A JSON or XML payload containing the recipient's phone number and MMS message.
+The recipient number should be in the format '04xxxxxxxx' where x is a digit.

 try {
     $result = $apiInstance->sendMMS($body);